-There are a lot of Rakdos sac decks in 60-card formats and this rarely shows up in them, which is again testament to the cost of colorless mana.
-Especially in faster decks with cheap spells, all of which have pips.
+There are a lot of Rakdos sac decks in 60-card formats and this rarely shows up in them, which is again testament to the cost of colorless mana, so this isn’t a perfect solution for your sac deck.
+But it is a solution.

 #1.
 Shinka, the Bloodsoaked Keep

 Especially in EDH, why not?
 Being able to toggle first strike makes your commander that much scarier.
 It also makes attacking and blocking math a lot harder on opponents.

 I’ve dropped Shinka, the Bloodsoaked Keep early before and seen creature decks swing at other players for a few crucial turns.

 Best Green Legendary Lands

 Okay, so of course you want access to this effect on a land like Yavimaya Hollow.
 This is much more efficient if you’re already taking up deck space to keep your commander alive with auras and equipment.

 There are downsides to the way your creature is removed from combat, but life is full of choices.